 Online gaming revenue peaked while PA sports gambling saw month-over-month declines in February.
 Internet-based gambling in Pennsylvania experienced its best month yet in February, 2020 bringing in nearly $19.5 million in revenue.

 It marks a 39.6% increase over January, when revenue totaled just under $14 million.
-In terms of tax revenue, online casinos brought in $6.8 million last month.
+In terms of tax revenue, online casinos in PA brought in $6.8 million last month.

 Healthy February for retail casinos followed by forced closures